anywhichway/intersector/README.md

 # Using

-`intersector(supportObjects=true)` is a function that returns another function configured to do array intersections.
-It takes one optional argument `supportObjects` that defaults to `false`.
-If `supportObjects` is false, the intersection is optimized for primitive data types and will run much faster.
+`intersector(booleanOrUniqueKeyProperty=0)` is a function that returns another function configured to do array intersections.
+It takes one optional argument `booleanOrUniqueKeyProperty` that defaults to `0` (which is faster than checking for `false` or `undefined`.
+If `booleanOrUniqueKeyProperty=0`  the intersection is optimized for primitive data types and will run much faster.
+If `typeof(booleanOrUniqueKeyProperty)==="string"` it is assumed to be a unique key on all objects in the arrays.
+This will run the second fastest.
+If `booleanOrUniqueKeyProperty` is otherwise not equal to zero, then a Set will be used internally and the algorithm will be slower, although still faster than many others.

 In NodeJS: